INSPIRED BY BLACK MEN

 Since 2013 Genius Fellows' organizations and initiatives have provided youth development, education, economic opportunity, public safety, reentry support, community organizing, role models, hope and opportunity to over 2-million families.
 Fellows range from corporate executives and business owners like Evan Frazier and Greg Spencer, who use the network to help forge an executive leadership development program for black people in Pittsburgh across a range of industries to entrepreneurs like Chris Wilson and Shaka Senghor who were each formerly incarcerated and have become important national and international influencers in the justice reform movement since being recognized as Genius Fellows.

-With the support of individual donors and visionary organizations such as The Campaign for Black Male Achievement plus leading foundations including The John S. and James L. Knight Foundation, The Heinz Endowments, William R. Kenan Jr. Charitable Trust and the John Graham Brown Foundation, BMe Community Geniuses are updating the narrative on Black men in America to recognize them as the Community-builders they have always been.
+With the support of individual donors and visionary organizations such as The Campaign for Black Male Achievement plus leading foundations including The John S. and James L. Knight Foundation, The Heinz Endowments, William R. Kenan Jr. Charitable Trust and the James Graham Brown Foundation, BMe Community Geniuses are updating the narrative on Black men in America to recognize them as the Community-builders they have always been.